dxos/dxos/docs/design/client-spec.md

 In the browser, the main application stack runs within a long running [Shared Worker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker), while the application client and UX run within a browser tab.
-In this manner, different applications running in multiple tabs share the same core stack and database.
+In this manner, applications running in multiple tabs on the same origin share the same core stack and database.

-Client instances running in the tab include a `ServiceProxy` that provides access to shared modules that are defined by protobuf service APIs (HALO, ECHO, etc.) The `ServiceProxy` communicates with a `ServiceHost` in the shared worker via [window messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+Client instances running in the tab include a `ServiceProxy` that provides access to shared modules that are defined by protobuf service APIs (HALO, ECHO, etc.) The `ServiceProxy` communicates with a `ServiceHost` in the shared worker via [worker messaging](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage).

-Unfortunately, shared workers do not support WebRTC [^1].
+Unfortunately, shared workers do not support WebRTC [^1][^2].
 As a consequence, the client stack running in the tab implements a WebRTC proxy that is used by a WebRTC router running in the shared worker.
 This proxy/router mechanism implements the transport abstraction defined by the `NetworkManager`, which is used by services running in the shared worker.